 The Act does not require individuals to present identification where it is not currently required to access a Federal facility (such as to enter the public areas of the Smithsonian) nor does it prohibit an agency from accepting other forms of identity documents other than documents from non-compliant states (such as a U.S. passport or passport card).

 The Act’s prohibitions do not affect other uses of driver’s licenses or identification cards – including licenses and cards from noncompliant states – unrelated to official purposes as defined in the Act.
 For example, the Act does not apply to voting, registering to vote, or for applying for or receiving Federal benefits.

-For more information, please contact the DHS Office of State-Issued Identification Support at email@example.com.
+For more information, please contact the REAL ID Program Office at REALID@dhs.gov.